santosh/design-patterns/behavorial/README.md

 Intent: Encapsulate a request as an object, thereby letting you parameterize with different requests, queue or log requests, and support undoable operations.

+## Iterator Pattern

+It gives us a uniform interface to interact with lists, collection, arrays or any type of aggregate objects.
+Iterators are designed with collection of data.

+Intent: Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

 ## Observer Pattern

 Came to know about this pattern when reading The Pragmatic Programmer.
 Software and protocols like AMQP uses this in their pub/sub model.
 This pattern is how you can make your objects decoupled and only make communication between them using **events**.
 One object can communicate to another only when they are subscribed to them.
 A subscriber can only subscribe to specific topic if they want.